SuperFuncardMaker/sfm-renderer/README.md

 This library is written in Javascript.
 You need a Javascript runtime like [Node.js](https://nodejs.org/) to use it.

-The renderer uses [Image Magick](https://www.imagemagick.org/script/index.php) as its graphical library.
+The renderer uses [ImageMagick](https://www.imagemagick.org/script/index.php) as its graphical library.
+You DO need to have it installed in the running environment.
+NOTE : The sfm-renderer is used only for the server-side and command-line.
+The front-end doesn't need it, nor ImageMagick.